In 2015, a small group of dedicated fans met with four of their favorite authors for a weekend in New England, and a legend was born…

 What about illness precautions?

-If you are ill (with COVID or anything else that’s contagious), please do NOT come to the Fest, obviously.
-Jeremy is only able to work at the speed he does because he doesn’t usually get sick.
-Two years back, a few of us went away with Covid, and it crushed us for weeks.
+If you are ill, please do NOT come to the Fest, obviously.
+Jeremy and Kane are only able to work at the speed we do because we don’t usually get sick.

-There is.
-Registration is $250.00.
-This money goes toward the cost of the meeting space at the hotel.
-We’ll be using a large meeting space at the hotel for our author signing on Saturday.
-The money will also go toward a few other little things we’ll surprise you with at the event.
-We will also be covering the fees for participants at the Boat Ride and getting everyone a ‘Fun Pass’ for Clifton Hill!
+Registration money goes toward the cost of the meeting space.
+We’ll be using a large meeting space at the hotel for our Saturday author signing.
+We will also be covering the fees for participants on the boat cruise and the basic entrance fee for the Lighthouse Museum and the Arcade Museum!

 Does Jeremy Robinson make a profit from Robinsonfest?

-Nope.
-Most years he’s lost money on the event, and some years he’s broken even.
+No. Most years he’s lost money on the event, and some years he’s broken even (with the money from sales of books at the signing).
 If there is extra, we’ll come up with some kind of fun way that it goes back to the fans after all costs are paid.
 Making money isn’t the point of the gathering—it’s just to hang out with readers, friends, and fans.

-What is the weather like in Niagara Falls in September?
+What is the weather like in St. Augustine in November?

-Highs are usually around 70°F (21°C) with lows usually around 54° F (12°C) in September.
-So, it should be pleasant days with a gentle breeze, and cool nights.
+Highs are usually around 73°F (23°C) with lows usually around 62° F (17°C) in Nov.
+So, it should be pleasantly warm with a gentle breeze.
 That said, it could rain on any or all of our days.
 It might be clear or cloudy.
-That time of year the sunrise should be around 7:00am and sunset around 7:30pm.
+That time of year the sunrise should be around 6:45am and sunset around 5:30pm.
+It’ll probably be around 70% humidity.
+We’ll be there at the tail end of Hurricane Season, but we’re taking our chances on a great town (which hasn’t been slammed by a giant storm since the 1960s) and we’ll be keeping a very close eye on the weather.
 There are never any guarantees with weather.
 Be prepared for rain and windy, and let’s hope the weather cooperates.
-And keep in mind for Friday afternoon, you will definitely get wet on the boat ride.
-They give passengers disposable ponchos, but you’ll still get wet.

 What will we do for the outdoor activities if it rains?

-Do we have to do all the activities?
+Do we have to go to all the activities?

 Nope.
 You can go to all of them or skip some of them, as you see fit, but the registration fee will remain the same.